Vermont's Innkeepers Offer Personalized Travel Experience

 “Our innkeepers will learn your name; our wait staff will learn your name.
 Occasionally the chef will pop out, and it’s that personal touch you’ll be getting that I guarantee will happen for everybody,” said Red Clover Inn innkeeper Carol.
 “I think it’s exciting to see how people who never stayed at an inn or bed and breakfast, how their mind is opened up to a whole new experience.”

 The Tavern area at the Four Columns is another central attraction to guests, and is not alone as a premier spot to grab a drink at one of Vermont’s inns.
-The bar areas at the Vermont Inn and Tracks at the Pitcher Inn in Warren, offer up lively, yet relaxed drinking areas that provide guests with worthwhile options for an evening of fun while staying on the property.
+The bar areas at the Vermont Inn and Tracks at the Pitcher Inn in Warren offer up lively, yet relaxed drinking areas that provide guests with options for an evening of fun while staying on the property.

-“The place is gorgeous, we did a very eclectic, Burlington-style design,” said Linda Wolf, owner of Made INN Vermont.
+“The place is gorgeous; we did a very eclectic, Burlington-style design,” said Linda Wolf, owner of Made INN Vermont.
 “I think our guests feel they’re taken care of and don’t feel part of the masses and that this special occasion is creating lasting memories.
 We have people who make friends here and we have a very friendly, club-like environment, particularly in our inn because it’s so small.”

-At the Inn at Montpelier, owners John and Karel Underwood live on-site and take care of the guests.
+The Inn at Montpelier in Vermont’s capital city is another cozy destination.
+Owners John and Karel Underwood live on-site and take care of the guests.

 “From the time they step foot in the door to the time that they leave in the morning, the two of us are there to take care of all of their needs,” said John Underwood.
 “Every room in the Inn has its own unique décor.
 Also, it’s like being at home.
 You’re not in a hotel, you’re at home.
 We have people that return and become our friends.”